Sir Evelyn Bradford, 2nd Baronet: Later military career and death

 In January 1900, he was transferred back as a regular captain in the 2nd Battalion of his regiment, and early the following month embarked aboard the troopship leaving Southampton for South Africa, where he was to serve in the Second Boer War.
 There, he was appointed to the staff as deputy-assistant adjutant-general in January 1902, and received a brevet promotion as major in the South African Honours list published in June 1902, with a note for future staff employment.
 The war ended that month, and Bradford returned to the United Kingdom on board the two months later, arriving in Southampton in early September 1902, where he joined the 1st battalion of his regiment.
+He was appointed brigade major to the 3rd Infantry Brigade, part of the 2nd Divison, 1st Army Corps, based at Aldershot Command.

 Bradford later played in a final first-class cricket for Hampshire in the 1905 County Championship against Surrey at Aldershot, where he was garrisoned at the time.
 In eight first-class matches as an all-rounder for Hampshire, he scored 311 runs at an average of 25.91.
 With the ball, he took 20 wickets at a bowling average of 16.40.
 By August 1908, he was commanding a company of gentlemen cadets at Sandhurst.
 Upon the death of his father in May 1911, Bradford succeeded him as the 2nd Baronet of the Bradford Baronets.

 In May 1913, he was made a brevet lieutenant colonel, with him gaining the rank in full the following month.
 He continued to play army cricket up to 1913, scoring 251 for Shorncliffe Garrison against Folkestone Cricket Club.
 Bradford served in the First World War as commander of the 2nd Battalion of his regiment, which formed part of the 10th Infantry Brigade.
 He was killed in action during the First Battle of the Aisne by shrapnel from a shell impact near Bucy-le-Long in Picardy on 14 September 1914; his body was recovered and subsequently buried at the Crouy-Vauxrot French National Cemetery.
 He was later posthumously mentioned in despatches in December 1914.
 Upon his death, he was succeeded to the Baronetcy by his son, Edward, who was just four years old.
 Bradford's maternal grandfather was Edward Knight, an early Hampshire cricketer, who was related to a long line of cricketing families including the Jenners, Normans, Nepeans, Barnards, Bonham Carters, Wathens, and Dykes.
 His nephew was Bill Bradford, who was an officer in the Black Watch.